-China, the first market in the world and the most populous country on earth.
-A few years ago, many considered China as a country “in development”, but is now on the way to become the 1st economy in the world, but also to overpass Silicon Valley while becoming the biggest startup ecosystem in the world.
+China is the first market in the world and the most populous country on earth.
+A few years ago, many considered China as a country “in development”, but is now on the way to becoming the 1st economy in the world, also overpassing Silicon Valley while becoming the most significant startup ecosystem in the world.

 This is China:

-- Middle-class development with around 350 to 400 millions peoples
+- Middle-class development with around 350 to 400 million peoples

 - GDP: $14,217 trillion in 2018

-- The country with the greatest number of rich persons in the world
+- The country with the greatest number of rich people in the world

 To all ambitious entrepreneurs, we’re telling you: Come to China!
 The second most important country in the world in terms of foreign investment, people are consuming more than ever, and technological development made China the country with the most opportunity for foreign startups.